Is It Safe To Use A Mobile Phone During Pregnancy?

 Image: IStock

-Wireless devices are the only sources where you will expose yourself to the radio waves.
-And did you know that the sun, X-ray machines, radio, microwave, granite countertop and airplanes all emit radio waves but of varying levels?
-Therefore, it is advisable to stay away from them.
-And it is the reason your doctor may advise you to avoid exposure to any unnecessary waves during pregnancy.
+Wireless devices are the only sources where you will expose yourself to radio waves.
+Did you know that the sun, X-ray machines, radio, microwave, granite countertops, and airplanes all emit radio waves of varying levels?
+Therefore, it is advisable to limit exposure to them.
+Your doctor may also recommend avoiding unnecessary waves or loud noises during pregnancy.

 What Do Researchers Say About Mobile Phones During Pregnancy?